dtorrz/cyberrange-vm-deployment-tool/README.md

 <br>

 ## 📖 Setup Guide
+### 0. Get the script
+Download the VMCreator-v2.ps1 script to your Desktop (or folder of preference)
 ### 1. Create the Desktop Shortcut
 Right-click on your desktop and select **New** > **Shortcut**.